Punctuation Marks

 This happens when commas are incorrectly placed, altering the intended meaning of the sentence.

-• For example: Let’s eat grandma! versus Let’s eat, grandma!
+• Let’s eat grandma! versus Let’s eat, grandma!

 By avoiding these common comma mistakes, you can ensure your writing is clear, concise, and effectively communicates your message to your audience.